Calculate the best price of your product based on the price elasticity of demand. Use this calculator to determine the elasticity of your product.

 • Q₁ is the final demand after the price change

-The higher the magnitude elasticity the higher the resulting increase in revenue will be with a decrease in price.
-A low elasticity will mean that a decrease in price will only result in a small increase in revenue.
+The higher the magnitude elasticity, the higher the resulting increase in revenue will be with a price decrease.
+A low elasticity means that a price decrease will only result in a small increase in revenue.

 Price Elasticity of Demand Definition